dherrera-code/Weather-Forecast-App/README.md

 need to add input validation before saving into sessionStorage import the rest of the fonts to better match the figma design Fix favorites list to include the country code.
+(DONE) fix search functionality to where it will display searched data.
+(DONE)

+Peer Review 2: ()